react-native-camera/react-native-camera/README.md

 A camera module for React Native.

 #### Breaking Changes
 react-native header imports have changed in v0.40, and that means breaking changes for all!
 [Reference PR & Discussion](https://github.com/lwansbrough/react-native-camera/pull/544).
-If you are stuck on react-native <0.40, please stay fixed on v0.4.*.
-If you are on react-native >0.40, please point to master for now, as we work to get a v1 release out shortly.
+- if on react-native < 0.40: `npm i react-native-camera@0.4`
+- if on react-native >= 0.40 `npm i react-native-camera@next`

 ![](https://i.imgur.com/5j2JdUk.gif)